-The coronavirus hits almost every sector directly or indirectly.
-This is definitely the case for schools.
-In order to remain open, teachers and principals do everything they can to ensure proper ventilation in schools.
-Unfortunately, this leads to a significant increase in heating costs.
-One solution is to measure the level of CO2 in schools, and temperature in classrooms, in an attempt to keep the heating bill under control.
+CO2 in schools has always been a problem, but especially when the coronavirus hit, new problems arose.
+In order to remain open, teachers and principals did everything they could to ensure proper ventilation in schools.
+Unfortunately, this lead to a significant increase in heating costs.
+One solution is to monitor and measure the level of CO2 in schools, and temperature in classrooms, in an attempt to keep the heating bill under control.

 Leading by example

 We at Crodeon want to help schools in this challenge wherever we can.
-Our Crodeon Reporter makes it possible to read a custom combination of sensors remotely, for example CO2 and temperature.
-The Sint-Rembert school group in Torhout has been using our technology since a few weeks to take these measurements in their buildings and keep the levels of CO2 in schools low.
+Our remote monitoring system Reporter makes it possible to read a custom combination of sensors remotely, for example CO2 and temperature.
+The Sint-Rembert school group in Torhout has been using our technology since the beginning of 2021 to take these measurements in their buildings and keep the levels of CO2 in schools low.

 Bart Vangrysperre, energy coordinator at Sint-Rembert: “The school group consists of 15 elementary schools and 8 high schools, with a very diverse patrimony.
 Old and new buildings, hundreds of classrooms, gyms, a restaurant, boarding school, multipurpose halls, and so on.
 Our intention is mainly to use this data to find the optimal ventilation pattern per type of building or classroom.
 This requires online measurements that our technical coordinator can access and interpret.”